josephlilleberg/obsidian-letterboxd-plus/README.md

 ### 1. Getting Started: Letterboxd+ Setup

-1. Download the ZIP file containing the `Letterboxd+` system and CSS snippets.
+1. Download and unzup the Letterboxd+ repository.
+Inside, you’ll find two directories:
-	- The `Letterboxd+` folder contains the core tracking system.
+	- `Letterboxd+`: the core tracking system.
-	- The `snippets` folder includes the required CSS files that style the appearance and layout of the system.
+	- `snippets`: required CSS for layout and styling.

-2. The `Letterboxd+` folder can be placed anywhere within your vault and should work seamlessly out of the box without any additional setup.
+2. Move the `Letterboxd+` folder anywhere in your vault.
+It works out of the box with no additional setup required.

-3. The `snippets` folder contains 3 css files.
+3. The `snippets` folder contains 3 core css files.
 Two of the files — MCL Multi Column.css and MCL Wide Views.css — are part of the [Modular CSS Layout (MCL)](https://github.com/efemkay/obsidian-modular-css-layout) collection by **efemkay**.

-> 📘 For a clear walkthrough on setting up CSS snippets, refer to the [official Obsidian documentation](https://help.obsidian.md/snippets).
+> 📘 For a clear walkthrough on setting up CSS snippets in Obsidian, refer to the [official Obsidian documentation](https://help.obsidian.md/snippets).

 ---
 ### 2. 📦 Required Obsidian Plugins